numbas/editor-docs/source/jme-reference.rst

 Identifying data types
 ----------------------

-.. function:: type(x)
+.. jme:function:: type(x)

     Returns the name of the :ref:`data type <jme-data-types>` of ``x``.

     **Example**:
         * ``type(1)`` → ``"number"``

-.. function:: x isa type
+.. jme:function:: x isa type

     Returns ``true`` if ``x`` is of the :ref:`data type <jme-data-types>` ``type``.